raspberrypilearning/ambient-art/en/step_3.md

 <mark>Add a gif to demo this</mark>

-You code should like this this, with your own colour variables inside.
+Your code should like this this, with your own colour variables inside.

 --- code ---
 ---